-Topaz Labs have released Topaz DeNoise AI – Image De-noiser integrated with AI Algorithm.
-I am a big fan of Topaz DeNoise (old version without AI) which does an excellent job in removing the noise from the image.
+Topaz Labs have released Topaz DeNoise AI – Image de-noiser integrated with AI Algorithm.
+I am a big fan of the Topaz DeNoise (old version without AI) which does an excellent job in removing the noise from the image.
+Is the new AI version capable of doing a good noise removal job?
+We will find it out here.

 How to use Topaz DeNoise AI?

 1. Download and Install Topaz DeNoise AI.
-Enter your email id to get the download link via mail.
-The downloaded installation file will be around 13 MB.
+Enter your email id to get the download.
+The downloaded installation file will be around 12 MB.
 Once you start the installation process, it will download few more packages for installation.

 2. You can see the standalone version in the applications.
 If you have already installed Adobe Lightroom or Adobe Photoshop or Topaz Studio, then you can see it as a plugin over there.

-3. I will do the noise removal alone for multiple images in the standalone version to see its performance.
+3. I will do the noise removal for multiple images in the standalone version to evaluate its performance.

 3.1 Standalone Version